submariner-io/enhancements/submariner/globalnet-enhancement2-0.md

 ### Pros

-Since we will be annotating only select K8s objects with globalIP, it will help in improved scalability.
+Since we will be allocating globalIPs to only select K8s objects, it will help in improved scalability.
 Also, this translates to fewer iptable rules on the active Gateway node of the cluster which will improve the overall performance of the solution.